cjw-network/CjwConfigProcessorBundle/Resources/doc/help/param_list.en.md

-# Help Pages: Complete Parameterlist (Site Access Independent)
+# Help Pages: Complete Parameterlist (All Parameters)

-This file is supposed to provide an overview over the `Parameterlist: Site Access Independent` - view.
+This file is supposed to provide a detailed look at the `Parameterlist: All Parameters` - view.

 ## Purpose of the view